Goodlinux/IonosDnsUpdater/README.md

 # WHAT THE PROGRAM DO

-Calculating new IP by taking into acount the -a 1.2.3.4 parameter if set
+Update IP of Ionos DNS records by taking into acount the -a 1.2.3.4 parameter if set
 or if -a parameter is not set search actual external ip (ipv4 and ipv6) of the network by asking to the Livebox from Orange or if Livebox is not present, search external ip with service provider [ifconfig.me](http://ifconfig.me/) for ipv4